Sound of Silver

 Sound of Silver is the second studio album by American rock band LCD Soundsystem.
-The album was released jointly through DFA and Capitol Records in the United States and EMI elsewhere, first on March 12, 2007, in the United Kingdom.
-Sound of Silver was produced by the DFA and recorded during 2006 at Long View Farm in North Brookfield, Massachusetts and DFA Studios in New York, New York.
-Upon release, Sound of Silver received acclaim from music critics, and it was later nominated for the Grammy Award for Best Electronic/Dance Album at the 50th Annual Grammy Awards.
-The group's later released EP, entitled A Bunch of Stuff, was composed entirely of songs from this album.
+The album was released jointly by DFA and Capitol Records in the United States, and by EMI internationally, first appearing on March 12, 2007, in the United Kingdom.
+Sound of Silver was produced by the DFA and recorded in 2006 at Long View Farm in North Brookfield, Massachusetts and DFA Studios in New York City.

+Upon its release, Sound of Silver received widespread acclaim from music critics and was later nominated for the Grammy Award for Best Electronic/Dance Album at the 50th Annual Grammy Awards.
+The group subsequently released an EP titled A Bunch of Stuff, which consisted entirely of covers, alternative versions, and remixes of tracks from the album.

 Recording and composition

-James Murphy recorded Sound of Silver at the Long View Farm in Massachusetts, where he had previously recorded LCD Soundsystem's eponymous debut album.
-Murphy was uncomfortable recording his own vocals, calling the experience "horrifying".
-Murphy covered the entire studio in silver fabric and tin foil.
-For the recording of LCD Soundsystem's following album This Is Happening, Murphy brought one of the original pieces of silver fabric to the album's recording studio in Los Angeles and hung it in Rick Rubin's recording den, the Mansion.
+James Murphy recorded Sound of Silver at Long View Farm in Massachusetts, where he had previously worked on LCD Soundsystem's eponymous debut album.
+Murphy found recording his own vocals uncomfortable, describing the experience as "horrifying."
+He covered the entire studio in silver fabric and tin foil during the process.
+For the recording of LCD Soundsystem's next album, This Is Happening, Murphy brought one of the original pieces of silver fabric to the recording studio in Los Angeles and hung it in Rick Rubin's recording den, the Mansion.

 Musically, Sound of Silver has been described as dance-punk, dance-rock, electronica, electronic rock, and indie rock.

-Some songs use instrumentals from the band's six-part, 46-minute long 2006 composition "45:33".
+Several songs incorporate elements from the band's six-part, 46-minute-long 2006 composition "45:33", in particular "Someone Great", which appears on "45:33" as an instrumental.

 The album was dedicated to "the memory of Dr. George Kamen (1942–2006), one of the great minds of his or any generation."
-The Bulgarian-born doctor was a pioneer of group therapy and had opened a practice in New York City.
-It is insinuated the loss of 'someone' in the track "Someone Great" is Kamen.
+Dr. Kamen, a Bulgarian-born doctor, was a pioneer of group therapy and established a practice in New York City.
+It has been suggested that the loss of "someone" referenced in the track "Someone Great" alludes to Kamen.

 Release

-For several weeks before and after the album's release the entire album was available for streaming on the band's MySpace page.
-The video for the track "North American Scum" was also posted to the band's MySpace on February 8, 2007.
-On March 12, 2007, to coincide with its official UK release, an underground remix version of the album was released online in aid of charity.
+For several weeks before and after its release, the entire Sound of Silver album was available for streaming on the band's MySpace page.
+The video for the track "North American Scum" was also uploaded to the band's MySpace on February 8, 2007.

+On March 12, 2007, coinciding with the album's official UK release, an underground remix version of Sound of Silver was made available online to support a charitable cause.